rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20230713_New York Times Podcasts.md

 *  Right.
 *  So I applied to 19 schools in total.
 *  And it was just one rejection after another.
-*  Even the schools that I was confident I would get into, they were just no's.
+*  Even the schools that I was confident I would get into, they were just noes.
 *  And by the end of it, I ended up only getting into two, one of which was my state school
 *  Rutgers.
 *  The other one was Boston University.